statamic/v2-docs/content/collections/docs/oauth.md

 Install the OAuth Bridge addon files.
 You can find them below.

 If using any third party providers from [SocialiteProviders](http://socialiteproviders.github.io), add their composer package to the `require` array in OAuthBridge's `composer.json` file.
 These are normally in the format `"socialiteproviders/dropbox": "^2.0"`.
-Then run `php please addons:refresh` to install it.
+Then run `php please update:addons` to install it.

 Add the providers to the `OAuthBridgeServiceProvider`'s `$oauth_providers` array with the name of the provider as the key, and the event listener as the value.
 If you are using a provider that comes with Socialite (Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket), the listener can be `null`.